-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement ensure access tos and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario These impacts individually and cumulatively are not likely to be significant.
-The effects could be detrimental to heritage buildings but there are a range of alternative ways to increase energy efficiency, so this does not have to result in a detrimental visual impact.
-Under the 'Do Nothing' scenario, the important and unique heritage of the Area is further diminished as the built environment falls into a greater level of disrepair or individual buildings are lost.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario Under the 'Do Nothing' scenario, the important and unique heritage of the Area is further diminished as the quality of buildings in the Conservation Area falls.
 The policy will have a positive effect but this will not be significant.